ImahnShekhzadeh/infra/README.md

 # infra
-Repository for sharing template Docker file, submit file, etc.
+Repository for sharing template Docker file, submit file, etc. Inside [`infra.pdf`](infra.pdf), general instructions and commands for Docker can be found in Chapter $3$.

 ## Template Submit File